kennedysgarage/kennedysgarage/_posts/2015-03-31-stock-market-game.md

 layout: post
 permalink: /articles/stock-market-game/
 title: Stock market game
-excerpt: This idea came about because I wanted to learn how to invest in the stock market by doing.
+description: This idea came about because I wanted to learn how to invest in the stock market by doing.
 I read a couple books, but I wanted to practice before jumping in.
 tags:
 - idea
 comments: true